 What’s all the fuss about ‘Lucifer’?
 Here’s your rough guide to the show

-Following an outcry from fans so loud you could hear it from the seventh ring of hell, last August Netflix picked up fantasy police procedural Lucifer for a fourth season, set to premiere Wednesday, May 8th.
+Following an outcry from fans so loud you could hear it from the seventh ring of hell, last year Netflix picked up fantasy police procedural Lucifer for a fourth season.

 Swooping in like a guardian angel, the streamer saved the show from a fate worse than death after Fox axed Lucifer in what can only be described as a baffling strategy for its 2018-2019 schedule, having cut Brooklyn Nine-Nine and Ghosted from its slate earlier in the year as well.It was a major victory for Lucifans, who fought long & hard for their beloved devilishly entertaining show’s story to be continued.
 Inspired by Fox’s equally baffling Brooklyn Nine-Nine cancellation, which led to a fandom backlash and a subsequent rescuing from NBC, the Lucifans had launched the #SaveLucifer campaign, which comprised numerous Change.org petitions, including one that drew in over 300,000 signatures.